AHaliq/AdvPLSlides2/main.typ

 #pagebreak()

-- we can now define maps between $A$ and $B$ in different generalities of equality
+- we have a general type equality relation on $A$ and $B$ as follows
 $
   sqr^((m,n)) (A,B) &= sqr^((n,m)) (B,A) \ #pause
 sqr^top = sqr^((4,4)) &= A equiv B \ #pause